The cell-centered Finite-Volume self-consistent approach for heterostructures: 1D electron gas at the Si-SiO2 interface: Methods

 In the above notation, $n^{pr}_i$, $N_{C_{1D}}$, $\psi_i$, $\phi^{pr}$ and $V^{in}$ (in the integrand) are space dependent.
 In the last line of Eq. \eqref{eq28}, these parameters are reduced to their average values associated with the cell's center, the $P$.
 The Finite-Volume form of predictor-Poisson's equation is similar to the form of Poisson's equation with the nonlinear Thomas-Fermi electron density as explained earlier, except here more parameters are involved in the nonlinear source term.
 Consequently, the residual form of the discretized predictor-Poisson's equation can be written in a matrix form as

-The superscript $^{(k)}$ denotes the number of iterations on the inner (prediction) loop, while the extra superscript $^{(O)}$ represents the iteration number on the outer (correction) loop.
+The superscript \textit{(k)} denotes the number of iterations on the inner (prediction) loop, while the extra superscript \textit{(O)} represents the iteration number on the outer (correction) loop.
 To make the notation simple, we just kept, $\vec{\phi}^{~pr~(k)}$ (the dependent vector), $\vec{V}^{~in~(O)}$ (a fixed vector) and ${e_i}^{(O)}$ (a fixed value) in the function $\mathcal{F}_{-{1}/{2}}$.
-However, the Fermi-Dirac integral (j=-1/2) also depends on thermal energy $V_T$ and electrochemical potential $\mu_e$, see Eq. \eqref{eq28}.
+However, the Fermi-Dirac integral ($j=-1/2$) also depends on thermal energy $V_T$ and electrochemical potential $\mu_e$, see Eq. \eqref{eq28}.
 The matrix $[A]$ and the vector $\vec{R_B}$ are what we have seen in the last paragraph of the subsection \ref{subsec23} and in the process of implementation of boundary conditions on the subsection \ref{subsec24}.
 Eq. \eqref{eq29} should be solved with a Newton-like iterative method similar to the case that is explained earlier for Thomas-Fermi approximation.
-Thus, one needs the Jacobian matrix $[J( \vec{\phi}^{~pr~(k)})]^{~k}$ as:
+Thus, one needs the Jacobian matrix as: